vimeo/player.js/README.md

 }).catch(function(error) {
     switch (error.name) {
         case 'RangeError':
-            // the volume was less than 0.5 or greater than 2 break;
+            // the playback rate was less than 0.5 or greater than 2 break;

         default: